Unboxed-Software/solana-course/content/rust-macros.md

-# Rust Macros
+# Rust Procedural Macros

 # Lesson Objectives

 _By the end of this lesson, you will be able to:_

+-   Create and use **Procedural Macros** in Rust
--   Understand the concepts of Rust Token, Item, TokenStream, and Abstract Syntax Tree (AST)
+-   Explain and work with a Rust Abstract Syntax Tree (AST)
--   Explain the basics of procedural macros in Rust
 -   Describe how procedural macros are used in the Anchor framework

 # TL;DR

+-   **Procedural macros** are a special kind of Rust macro that allow the programmer to generate code at compile time based on custom input.
+-   In the Anchor framework, procedural macros are used to generate code that reduces the amount of boilerplate required when writing Solana programs.
+-   An **Abstract Syntax Tree (AST)** is a representation of the syntax and structure of the input code that is passed to a procedural macro.
+When creating a macro, you use elements of the AST like tokens and items to generate the appropriate code.
 -   A **Token** is the smallest unit of source code that can be parsed by the compiler in Rust.
 -   An **Item** is a declaration that defines something that can be used in a Rust program, such as a struct, an enum, a trait, a function, or a method.
 -   A **TokenStream** is a sequence of tokens that represents a piece of source code, and can be passed to a procedural macro to allow it to access and manipulate the individual tokens in the code.
--   An **Abstract Syntax Tree (AST)** is a representation of the syntax and structure of the input code that is passed to a procedural macro.
--   **Procedural macros** are a special kind of Rust macro that allow the programmer to generate code at compile time based on custom input.
--   In the Anchor framework, procedural macros are used to generate code that reduces the amount of boilerplate required when writing Solana programs.

 # Overview